Stuff Happens To The Best Of Us

 Absolutely everything I possibly can.
 Items that can definitely be recycled include paper, cardboard, plastic, aluminum, glass, electronics, light bulbs, and household hazardous waste (i.e. paint, oil, pesticides).

 Yes.
+My business is licensed with the City of Santa Fe, NM.
 I carry professional and general liability insurance.

 How fast can I get a quote?